 Are you interested in adopting?
 Or Fostering?
 If you are interested in helping please call 918-256-7227

 The PAAS Vinita adoption process is very easy and simple.
-Your can visit our facility and view the puppies, dogs, kittens, & cats we may have to see if you find an animal that you like.
+You can visit our facility and view the puppies, dogs, kittens, & cats to see if you find an animal that you like.
 You, as the potential individual or family candidate will be required to fill out the adoption paperwork at PAAS Vinita or the online form below.

 Our goal is to help you provide a great home for any of our available animals.
 If you are interested in adopting a dog or a cat, you can speak with one of our Adoption Specialists who will help you find an animal that fits you or your family!

 Yes, fees are part of our support structure to our organization.
-The fees are administrative fees for processing an adoption.
-The fees for four categories are as follows:
+The fees are administrative fees for processing an adoption, at a standard fee of $175.

 All animals from PAAS Vinita are spayed or neutered, up-to-date with age appropriate vaccinations, are treated with flea | tick | heart worm prevention.